-1. Inspections are to be performed during the property's normal business hours on Monday through Friday.
+- Inspections are to be performed during the property's normal business hours on Monday through Friday.
 Normal business hours will vary from property to property.
-It is the inspector's responsibility to ascertain the property's hours of business and operating policies (i.e. scheduled breaks, lunch time, quitting time) before scheduling the inspection and consider their impact when preparing their schedule.

-- 2. Inspections may not be scheduled or conducted on Federal Holidays or on any other holiday during which time the property will not be open. - 3.
+It is the inspector's responsibility to ascertain the hours of business and operating policies (i.e. scheduled breaks, lunch time, quitting time) before scheduling the inspection and consider their impact when preparing the inspection schedule. - 2.
+Inspections may not be scheduled or conducted on Federal holidays or on any other holiday during which time the property will not be open. - 3.
 Inspections may begin at any time during normal business hours on which the property representative and inspector mutually agree.
 A morning inspection usually begins no later than 9:00 am and an afternoon inspection usually begins by 1:00 pm.
 Inspectors must conclude the day's inspections before the end of the property's business day.
-Inspections of site and building exterior must be concluded during daylight hours. - 4.
-Property staff arrange their schedules to be available for the inspection.
-Therefore, it is critical that the inspector arrive on time and ready to begin the inspection process. - 5.
+Inspection of site and building exteriors must be concluded during daylight hours.

+- 4. Property staff arrange their schedules to be available for the inspection.
+Therefore, it is critical that the inspector arrive on time and is ready to begin the inspection process. - 5.
 If the inspector is unavoidably delayed, the inspector should call the property representative as soon as they know they will be late.
-If the inspector is going to be more than 60 minutes late, the inspector must also notify REAC TAC and secure a TAC Reference number.
-The inspector must also notify the TAC if for any other reason, the date or start time differs from the date or start time specified in the Scheduler application within the REAC Secure Systems. - 6.
+If the inspector is going to be more than 60 minutes late, the inspector must also notify REAC TAC and secure a REAC TAC reference number.
+The inspector must also notify the REAC TAC if for any other reason, the date or start time differs from the date or start time specified in the Scheduler application within the REAC Secure Systems. - 6.
 If an inspection cannot be completed in one day, it must be completed during the next business day before the inspector can start a second inspection. - a.
-When a servicing mortgagee inspection cannot be completed on consecutive business days, the inspector must secure a TAC reference number.
-Additionally, the inspector can not begin another inspection until the first inspection is completed - 7.
-If the inspection, procured through RAP, cannot be completed on consecutive business days and the inspection was properly scheduled based on the estimated duration provided by HUD, the inspector must secure a TAC reference number for an unsuccessful inspection.
-If the inspection was not scheduled based on the estimated duration provided by HUD, the inspector must secure a TAC reference number for a rescheduled inspection that will be conducted at a later date.
+When a servicing mortgagee inspection cannot be completed on consecutive business days, the inspector must secure a REAC TAC reference number.
+Additionally, the inspector cannot begin another inspection until the first inspection is completed. - b.
+If an inspection procured through the Reverse Auction Program (RAP) cannot be completed on consecutive business days and the inspection was properly scheduled based on the estimated duration provided by HUD, the inspector must secure a REAC TAC reference number for an unsuccessful inspection.
+If the inspection was not scheduled based on the estimated duration provided by HUD, the inspector must secure a REAC TAC reference number for a rescheduled inspection that will be conducted at a later date.
 The contractor must contact RAP through email prior to the rescheduled date for additional information and guidance.